jekyll/jekyll/site/_docs/configuration.md

   -
     scope:
       path: ""
-      type: "my_collection" # a collection in your site
+      type: "my_collection" # a collection in your site, in plural form
     values:
       layout: "default"
 {% endhighlight %}